 Brendan Jackson originally trained in visual communication, holding a Fellowship in Photography at the Photographic Gallery, Southampton University, and was part of the development of the John Hansard Gallery there.
 Since that time his interest has been in collaborative projects where his expertise intersects with photography and film, community arts and hidden histories, writing and mixed-media.
 In the 1990s he was a project director of Jubilee Arts, winning a BAFTA as producer of ‘Lifting The Weight’ and a Health of the Nation award for ‘Asthma Attack’, an interactive health information project.
 Over the years, he has developed diverse large scale arts programmes with a range of statutory and non-statutory organisations, projects where community engagement is intrinsic.
 He has undertaken significant projects in the museums and heritage sector, bringing together different voices, experiences and perspectives.
 His work is both local and international.

 “Some artists become chroniclers of their times - almost by accident.
 Brendan is one one of the great English observers of his generation - but, shush, he would never, ever want it to be known.
 Brendan comes from non-artistic stock.* The best artists normally do.
 There is nothing taken for granted in his work.
-It is scratched and etched from necessity to understand people and place.
+It is scratched and etched from the necessity to understand people and place.
 He tells us his work is about community.
-Actually it is about him as community.”
+Actually, it is about him shaping a community.”

-- Chris Baldwin, Curator of Performance - Wroclaw, European Capital of Culture 2016; Culture Coordinator, Piran 2025 Slovenia.
+- Chris Baldwin, Curator of Performance - Wroclaw, European Capital of Culture 2016; Curator Interdisciplinary Performances, Kaunas 2022 European Capital of Culture

 “Brendan Jackson has been my friend since 2004 – first we met when I came to Birmingham to observe the work of Jubilee Arts, a renowned community art group that was being turned into The Public, a huge cultural centre.
 That project didn't work so well, yet Brendan still preserved his ability to change what he sees through his musing gaze.
 Thus reshaping also what we see.
 This talent of his - among many other of his talents – I value the most: he is constantly making the real into pure poetry, written in images and shown in words.
 This is his attitude both in the everyday (to mention our travelogue vodka project and shared simple pleasures), and in the arts (when, for example, making art out of our Polish hero 07 or from the tales of inhabitants of the Black Country).”